-27 August 15, 2021 falls on a Sunday.
+&lt;sup>31 August 15, 2021 falls on a Sunday.
 The Agency therefore released the Draft 2022 Plan for comment on the next business day, Monday, August 16, 2021 in accordance with the Statute on Statutes (5 ILCS 70).

-28 The virtual public hearings on the draft 2022 Plan are planned for 12:00 p.m.
+&lt;sup>32 The virtual public hearings on the Draft 2022 Plan were held using the Zoom platform at 12:00 p.m.
 (Ameren Illinois), 1:00 p.m.
 (ComEd), and 2:00 p.m.
-(MidAmerican) on Friday September 3, 2021, and will be held in conjunction with public hearings on the Agency's draft Second Revised Long-Term Renewable Resources Procurement Plan.
-For more information on how to offer public comment at this hearing, please see the cover letter and hearing notice that accompanies this draft Plan at https://www2.illinois.gov/sites/ipa/Pages/Plans-Under-Development.aspx.
+(MidAmerican) on Friday September 3, 2021.

-Commission.29 The IPA's 2022 Plan is scheduled to be filed with the Commission no later than September 29, 2021.
-Within 5 days after the Procurement Plan is filed with the Commission, parties may file Objections to the Plan.30
+After the receipt of comments, the IPA may revise the procurement plan as necessary based on the comments received, with that revised Plan required to be filed with the Commission within 14 days of the conclusion of that comment period.
+The IPA's 2022 Plan has been filed with the Commission on September 29, 2021.
+Within 5 days after the Plan is filed with the Commission, parties may file Objections.

-Under the PUA, the Commission approves the Procurement Plan, including the load forecasts used in the Plan, if the Commission determines that "it will ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."31
+Under the PUA, the Commission approves the Procurement Plan, including the load forecasts used in the Plan, if the Commission determines that "it will ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."